Jimi Hendrix’s Sunn 100s

 An interview from Houston Chronicle (19 February), further confirmation needed

-He did, however, continue using the amps, and was seen with a huge stack of Sunn heads and cabinets at The Scene Milwaukee on February 28th.
-By mid-March 1968, Sunn heads were gone and were replaced by a Marshall / Sound City head combo.
+Despite this, Jimi continued using Sunn amps for a short while.
+He was seen with a massive stack of Sunn heads and cabinets at The Scene in Milwaukee on February 28.
+By mid-March 1968, however, he had replaced the Sunn heads with a Marshall/Sound City head combo.

 Sunn Cabinets

-In the beginning, Jimi mostly seemed to have used four Sunn 100-F cabinets, with two more sitting on top of them horizontally.
-These were originally shipped with one JBL D-130 in the bottom and an L-E 100-S in the top.
-According to Buch, Jimi later requested that all the cabinets be fitted with 12″ Eminence speakers.
-These continued to be used until the end on the 1968 US tour, although by that point Jimi had already stopped using the Sunn heads and went back to Marshall.
+Initially, Jimi used four Sunn 100-F cabinets, with two more sitting horizontally on top.
+These cabinets were originally shipped with one JBL D-130 in the bottom and an L-E 100-S in the top.
+Later, at Jimi’s request, all the cabinets were fitted with 12″ Eminence speakers.
+These modified cabinets remained in use until the end of the 1968 U.S. tour, even though Jimi had stopped using Sunn heads by then and returned to Marshall.

 We then went to four 12″ Eminence speakers at Jimi’s request, and we also took his advice that the minimum acceptable power at that time was 100 watts. [continued] Jimi was used to the big numbers, and when he turned his Sunn amps up, he got a lot of noise he didn’t like.